antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 ![](_static/images/MolGenCRC/keggpathway_select.png "Kegg select")

-*A: DNA replication and TP53 and Cell cycle are in  the list*, when you select over-representation
+*A: DNA replication and Cell cycle are in  the list*, when you select over-representation

 ![](_static/images/MolGenCRC/kegg_pathway.png "KEGG results")